J-295/npm-youtube-notifs/README.md

 ytNotifs.events.on("newVid", (obj) => { // obj is an object containing video info
     console.log(ytNotifs.msg("{channelName} just uploaded a new video!\n{vidUrl}", obj));
     /*
-     * other placeholders that can be used with ytNotifs.msg():
+     * all placeholders that can be used with ytNotifs.msg()
      *   {vidName}
      *   {vidUrl}
      *   {vidDescription}